runxiyu/hare-ds/README.md

 ## Note

-**The maintainers of Hare would likely not recommend using this library.**
+The maintainers of Hare would not recommend using this library.

 From [Why doesn’t Hare have generics?](https://harelang.org/documentation/faq.html#why-doesn-t-hare-have-generics),